Do you feel like you're in Groundhog Day - where every day seems pretty much the same? Inject a bit of fun by introducing a theme day once a week.

 8. Harry Potter Day

 Decorate the house or garden with as many Harry Potter things as you can find at home.
 Get lots of inspiration from the new Hogwarts at Home website.
 Get sorted into a house, decide on a witch or wizard name, discover your patronus and choose a familiar.
 Make magic with some fabulous science experiments - how about making a cloud in a jar?
 No Harry Potter Day would be complete without a glass of butterbeer.
-Then have a go at this free Harry Potter Virtual Escape Room and finish off with a game of quidditch (check out the rules).
+Then have a go at this free Harry Potter Virtual Escape Room and finish off with a game of quidditch (yep, it's a real sport).

 9. Age Swap Day